Bonate (2011): Pharmacokinetic-Pharmacodynamic Modeling and Simulations

 import statsmodels.formula.api as smf

-import delicatessen
+import delicatessen as deli

 from delicatessen import MEstimator

-from delicatessen.estimating_equations import ee_glm
+from delicatessen.estimating_equations import ee_emax, ee_glm

 np.random.seed(80950841)